 Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 In its FutureScapes 2017 report, IDC has predicted that in 2019, global expenditure on digital transformation projects will be approximately $2.2 trillion.
-This is a 60% increase from the expenditure in 2016.
+This is a 60% increase from the spending in 2016.

 What is 'digital transformation'?